terraware/terraware-server/CONTRIBUTING.md

 To make changes to the data model, add migration scripts.
 See [src/main/resources/db/migration/README.md](src/main/resources/db/migration/README.md) for more details.

+### Dependency injection

+If you need to call methods in other classes and the other classes can be instantiated once and then reused, use dependency injection rather than explicitly instantiating them.
+This makes it easier to replace the dependencies with stubs when testing, and also makes the interaction between service classes more explicit in the code.

+In general, strongly prefer constructor injection, that is, declaring your dependencies as constructor arguments.
+You should almost never need to use the `@Autowired` or `@Inject` annotations on a field.

 ### Testability and tests

 Automated tests are important tools to allow the code to evolve safely, and they serve as documentation of the code's intended behavior.
 The project does not have a specific coverage target (since that often leads to low-quality, thoughtless tests) but in general, any nontrivial business logic should be well covered by tests, including failure cases.